yellowbyte/Reverse-Engineering-Journal/README.md

   * [Data Encoding](contents/encodings/Data_Encoding.md)
 ---

-__NOTE(1)__: if you have any question or need further clarification on the content, feel free to create an issue and ask away!
+__NOTE__: if you have any question or need further clarification on the content, feel free to create an issue and ask away!

-__NOTE(2)__: beta?
-Yes.
-In the coming months I'm planning on adding more pictures and diagrams to the current content.
-Plans to add more sections will continue after revamping it.

-__NOTE(3)__: CI?
-We all hate broken links.
-The CI is my attempt to make sure all the external links in this repository are still working.
-And if any of them is broken, I can easily pinpoint which one and swiftly update it with another relevant link. __(Update)__ Check out [this commit](https://github.com/yellowbyte/reverse-engineering-reference-manual/commit/2b6c82f2eb42e70660055d6abfe585a3e2041baf) for success story :sunglasses:.